-Can Neutral Ground (The Order of the Silver Twilight F15) blank the textbox of Guardian Pillar (Dreamlands F78)?
+Can Neutral Ground (The Order of the Silver Twilight F15) blank the text box of Guardian Pillar (Dreamlands F78)?

 Yes, but it will have no practical effect.
-When Guardian Pillar's controller uses the Support's passive effect in its printed textbox to exhaust it to a story as a character with with 4 skill, BODD, and Invulnerability, Neutral Ground would then blank the printed textbox but that would not alter the lasting effect on Guardian Pillar that makes it a character, grants it skill, icons, or keywords.
+When Guardian Pillar's controller uses the Support's passive effect in its printed text box to exhaust it to a story as a character with 4 skill, Second, and Invulnerability, Neutral Ground would then blank the printed text box but that would not alter the lasting effect on Guardian Pillar that makes it a character, grants it skill, icons, or keywords.